Superior native enjoyed experience as writer on 'Better Call Saul'

 “I just couldn’t be prouder of the show,” she said.

-She said there was not much hierarchy in the “Better Call Saul” writers’ room.
+She said there wasn’t much hierarchy in the “Better Call Saul” writers’ room.

 “On that show, as well as a couple others I’ve worked on, it truly is a democratic process,” she said.
 “All of the writers are on set to produce their own episodes.
 In that case I didn’t see much of a shift in responsibility between, say, story editor and executive story editor.
 I was still contributing in the room, writing the script, producing the episode on set and being involved in the pre-production and post process.”